anfas-pk/nmap-port-scan-task1/README.md

  What I Learned
-  How to use nmap -sS for a stealth scan on a subnet
+  How to use nmap  for a stealth scan on a subnet

   How to interpret scan results and identify service names